BitPay stock

 Frequently asked questions

-- Is BitPay still a private company?
+- Is BitPay a public or private company?

 - What is BitPay's valuation?

 - BitPay's valuation has not been publicly disclosed.
+Private company valuations are typically set during funding rounds and are not always reported publicly.

 - Can I sell my BitPay stock?